 - If you have respiratory disease (e.g. asthma) protect against air pollution – air quality can be seriously bad in Manila; wear a mask.

 There are a lot of benefits to solo travel.
-We’re not going to list all of them, but the very fact that you’re by yourself means that the only person you can rely on is yourself.
 Cue overcoming challenges and growing as a person, which is all pretty rewarding stuff.

 Then again, it’s not always amazing – sometimes it can be pretty dull.
 In a city (especially one like Manila), you can feel even more isolated and overwhelmed.
 With that in mind, we’ve got a few pointers for solo travel in Manila to help your trip go super smoothly.

-- Book a decent hostel.
+- Book a decent hostel in Manila.
 We’d say don’t opt for ultra-budget to make sure you’ve got a nice stay.
 Go a cut above and stay somewhere that’s nice to return to after a day of exploring the frantic hustle and bustle of Manila.
-We’re talking comfy beds, a bit of style, places to chill out with everyone else – an oasis, basically.

 - Research.
 No good staying at a nice hostel that’s totally boring if that sort of thing is going to drive you insane.
-Likewise, staying at a party place if you’re not into partying will also drag you down.
 Read reviews and find the hostel that is going to suit you best.

 - Ask the locals.
 People in the Philippines are pretty friendly so finding someone to hang out with shouldn’t be too tricky.
 Even just asking people their recommendations on what to see in the city.